curv3d/curv/ideas/kwlug/Language-Manifesto.rst

 these two aspects in some current languages."
 -- The Next 700 Programming Languages, P.J.
 Landin, 1966

+So the idea here is...

+* Orthogonality
+* The opposite of orthogonality is having multiple competing features that do the same job, but with different restrictions.
+You choose one of the competing features for a particular task, then you live with those particular restrictions.
+As opposed to removing the restrictions and unifying the competing features into a single feature.
+* And then these orthogonal features, stripped of their restrictions, can be composed together in a larger number of ways, which makes the language richer and more expressive.

 Only One Kind of Null
 ---------------------
 Javascript has ``undefined``, ``null`` and ``NaN``.